 Mary takes notes by voice recording and assigns appointments via her calendar app.
-Synchronization with her office computer is very convenient – as it is can be most people.
+Synchronisation with her office computer is very convenient – as it is for most people using multiple devices.

 As a pedestrian, Carole also struggles with some aspects of navigation when using mobile apps.
 This is especially true when she encounters complex crossings, building works or there is no warning about an overhead branch.
-No navigation app helps the last 10 yards before she finds an entrance door.
+Her navigation app can’t help with the last 10 yards before she finds the entrance door.

 Today’s major operating systems for mobile devices like Android or iOS have a built in screenreader that allows blind people to operate the device with simple touches and gestures.

 People can touch the screen to hear what’s under their finger, can use gestures to explore the screen by manoeuvring from one element to another and to activate elements using a double tap gesture.